Selling a Home in a Slow Market

 Experts generally state that an unsold home has a carrying cost of around 1% of the home's value each month.
 That is to say, each month that a home goes unsold, it costs the owner around 1% of the home's value.
 That seems like a lot of money; let's put this theory to the test.

 We can use information gathered by the Census Bureau's American Housing Survey.
-We'll use the 2013 survey results in this example, but the same results should hold true regardless of the year.
+We'll use the 2017 survey results (published in 2018) in this example, but the same results should hold true regardless of the year.
 The results of that survey demonstrated that on average each home cost:

 We're going to finish this topic with some tips to help ensure sellers get a fair price for their home, even in a slow real estate market.
 The first tip goes back to the seller's emotions.
 Forget about what the home was worth in the past and focus on what the market will pay for the home today.